maurizze004/distributed-systems-holiday/README.md

     ```
    npm install open path
    ```
-4. When installation finished stay in root and hit
+4. When installation is finished, stay in root and hit
     ```
    node run.js
    ```